William Hull

-William Hull (June 24, 1753 – November 29, 1825) was an American soldier and politician.
-He fought in the American Revolutionary War and was appointed as Governor of Michigan Territory (1805–13), gaining large land cessions from several American Indian tribes under the Treaty of Detroit (1807).
-He is most widely remembered, however, as the general in the War of 1812 who surrendered Fort Detroit to the British on August 16, 1812 following the Siege of Detroit.
-After the battle, he was court-martialed, convicted, and sentenced to death, but he received a pardon from President James Madison and his reputation somewhat recovered.
+William Hull (June 24, 1753 – November 29, 1825) was an American military officer and politician.
+A veteran of the American Revolutionary War, he later served as governor of the Michigan Territory (1805–1813), where he negotiated land cessions with Native Americans through the Treaty of Detroit in 1807.
+Hull is most widely remembered, as the general in the first months of the War of 1812 (1812–1815), who surrendered Fort Detroit / Shelby to the British Army on August 16, 1812, following the Siege of Detroit.
+After the siege, he was paroled by the enemy and returned east, but court-martialed, convicted, and sentenced to death in a military court trial by the United States Army and the U.S. War Department, but later received a pardon from fourth President and military commander-in-chief James Madison (1751–1836, served 1809–1817), so his military and personal reputation somewhat recovered.
+He was assigned to several other commands in the next two years of the war, before the 1815 peace Treaty of Ghent and return to the pre-war status quo with the British.

 Early life and education

-Hull was born in Derby, Connecticut on June 24, 1753.
-He graduated from Yale University in 1772, studied law in Litchfield, Connecticut, and joined the bar in 1775.
+William Hull was born on June 24, 1753, in Derby, Connecticut, then part of the Connecticut Colony.
+He graduated from Yale College (now Yale University) in 1772 and initially studied religion at his parents' behest.
+However, he soon shifted his focus to law, studying in Litchfield, Connecticut, and gaining admission to the bar in 1775.

+Hull's legal career was interrupted by the outbreak of the American Revolutionary War.
+He joined the local militia (likely the Connecticut Line), quickly rising to the rank of Lieutenant Colonel due to his leadership skills.